1948 South African general election

-The elections marked the onset of 46 years of National Party rule in South Africa.
+The elections marked the start of 46 years of National Party (NP) rule in South Africa, leading to the formal introduction of apartheid and the gradual development of a herrenvolk democracy that persisted until the 1994 election.

 Results

 Together, the HNP and the Afrikaner Party won 79 seats in the House of Assembly against a combined total of 74 won by the UP and the Labour Party.
-By a quirk of the first-past-the-post system, the HNP won more seats, even though the UP received over eleven per cent more votes.
+As a result of the first-past-the-post system, the HNP won more seats, even though the UP received over eleven per cent more votes.
 The nationalist coalition subsequently formed a new government and ushered in the era of formal, legally binding apartheid.
-In 1951, the HNP and the Afrikaner Party merged, returning to the name National Party.
+In 1951, the HNP and the Afrikaner Party merged, returning to the name National Party (NP).

 By province

 Reasons for the National Party victory

+The most important reason for the National Party's (NP) election success was, arguably, its strength with rural voters in 1948.
+Despite not receiving the majority vote and Smuts gaining 12% more votes, Malan benefited heavily from malapportionment.
+This allowed Malan to form a government by winning many small constituencies and gaining 5 more seats than the United Party in a narrow victory for the National Party.

-One of the central issues facing the white electorate in the 1948 election was that of race.
-The United Party (UP) and the National Party (NP) presented voters with differing answers to questions relating to racial integration in South Africa.
-Smuts and his followers were in favour of a pragmatic approach, arguing that racial integration was inevitable and that the government should thus relax regulations which sought to prevent black people from moving into urban areas.
-Whilst still seeking to maintain white dominance, the UP argued in favour of gradually reforming the political system so that black South Africans could eventually, at some unspecified point in the future, exercise some sort of power in a racially integrated South Africa.
-In contrast to this seemingly vague ideology, the HNP advanced the notion of further strictly enforced segregation between races and the total disempowerment of black South Africans.
-There was a growing fear amongst Nationalist Afrikaners of black people taking their jobs, especially post Second World War.
+Race, though, was one of the central policy issues facing the white electorate.
+The United Party (UP) and the NP presented voters with differing responses to racial integration in South Africa.
+Smuts and his followers favoured a pragmatic approach, arguing that racial integration was inevitable and that the government should thus relax regulations which sought to prevent black people from moving into urban areas.
+Whilst still advocating white dominance, the UP argued in favour of gradually reforming the political system so that black South Africans could, at some unspecified point in the future, exercise some sort of power in a racially integrated South Africa.
+In contrast to this nebulous position, the HNP advocated a strictly enforced racial segregation and the total disempowerment of black South Africans.
+There was a growing fear amongst Nationalist Afrikaners of black people taking their jobs, especially post-World War II.
 Rural to urban movement by blacks was to be discouraged.
 The UP position was supported by the Fagan Commission while the Sauer Commission informed the HNP's stance.

 Another reason for D.F.
-Malan's success was the National Party's constant promotion of Jan Smuts to be similar to the British.
-Leading the United Party, Smuts proposed rather liberal policies, more out of necessity than kindness, in order to try be elected.
-However, he was attacked by the opposition as similar to the 'enemy' (in this case Britain), an attack to try to frighten white and Afrikaner voters into voting for Malan due to their hatred of Britain following the mining of gold in the Transvaal region, after its discovery in 1886.
-Other reasons along this line was Smuts' former role in working for Britain and his decision to help Britain in World War Two.
+Malan's success was the National Party's constant portrayal of Jan Smuts as similar to the British, a poisonous likening for many in the electorate.
+Leading the UP, Smuts proposed more liberal policies, more out of necessity than morality, to be elected.
+However, the NP likened him to the 'enemy' (Britain), a potent smear for Afrikaner voters who nursed a hatred of the British after the Second Boer War (a war then within the living memory of a third of white South Africans).
+Smuts's work for Britain and his decision to help Britain in World War II gave substance to the accusation.

-Arguably the most important reason for election success however, was the number of rural voters which voted for the National Party in 1948.
-Despite not receiving the majority vote and Smuts gaining 12% more votes, Malan benefited heavily from malapportionment.
-This allowed Malan to form a government by winning many small constituencies and gaining 5 more seats than the United Party in a narrow victory for the National Party.